 In the event of a leak, member keys and programmatic signing keys can be revoked and reset so all previously shared secure URLs with access tokens become invalid and the restricted content remains secure.

-To revoke a member's access, you can either reset their token or delete the member under program settings - restricted access:
+To revoke a member's access, you can either reset their token, pause their access or delete the member under program settings - restricted access:

 Ad-free access toggle

 By default, members will be granted ad-free access to any playlist within a program they access with their special URL.

 However, you can keep ad-insertion on for your members under playlist details - advanced settings: